MiaoDX/MiaoDX.github.io/hexo/customize_hexo.md

 ### `---` un-support

-When render file with many `---` for dividing line, hexo failed in one way or another.
+When rendering files with many `---` for dividing line, hexo failed in one way or another.

 So change `---` to `***` and done this forever :(